Crash Override: NetBSD 5.0-9.3 Coredump Kernel Refcount LPE

 Triggering this particular refcount bug takes some time since we’re

-200, then recompiled overnight.
-This gave me confidence that the bug was
+overnight.
+This gave me confidence that the bug was real without being

 Once the technique was proven, I repeated against unmodified, clean installs for both NetBSD 9.3 and NetBSD 8.0 as those represented the span of currently-maintained releases at time of writing.
 The exploit succeeded just fine for both.